Average Cost of Car Insurance: What You Can Expect to Pay in February 2026

 How much you pay for car insurance depends on the amount of coverage you need.

-In nearly every state, you must have a policy that meets the state’s minimum coverage requirements.
+In nearly every state (except New Hampshire) and Washington D.C., you must have a policy that meets the state’s minimum coverage requirements.
 Minimum-coverage insurance covers only damages you cause to someone else in an accident.
 But you can purchase higher liability coverage limits for added protection.[2]

 Full-coverage policies combine liability insurance with collision and comprehensive insurance, protecting you and your vehicle, too.